Laci1953/RC2014-CPM/HiTech C compiler optimization/readme.txt

-Various enhancments for the HiTech's C compiler
+Various enhancments for the HiTech's C compiler - updated on 6 December 2022

 This work is based on the decompiled HiTech tools found at https://github.com/nikitinprior